 Sunny.
-Areas of morning frost.
-Winds southwesterly 15 to 20 km/h.
-Overnight temperatures falling to between minus 3 and zero with daytime temperatures reaching between 13 and 18.
+Patches of light frost early in the morning.
+Winds west to southwesterly 15 to 20 km/h tending south to southwesterly in the late afternoon then becoming light in the evening.
+Overnight temperatures falling to between 1 and 4 with daytime temperatures reaching between 17 and 22.

-Partly cloudy.
-Areas of morning fog.
+Mostly sunny.
 Light winds.
-Overnight temperatures falling to between minus 1 and 1 above zero with daytime temperatures reaching between 11 and 17.
+Overnight temperatures falling to between 3 and 6 with daytime temperatures reaching 22 to 27.